corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/notary/notary-monitoring.md

 ## Database monitoring agent

 You can use the database monitoring agent to check that previously notarised transactions are still present in the notary database.
-ByThe database monitoring agent allows you to check that previously notarised transactions are still present in the notary database so that you can be notified of database errors, such as accidental entry deletion, invalid database entries, or silent write failures caused by bugs in the JDBC driver.
+The database monitoring agent allows you to check that previously notarised transactions are still present in the notary database so that you can be notified of database errors, such as accidental entry deletion, invalid database entries, or silent write failures caused by bugs in the JDBC driver.